thompsons90/cohort5-supermarket-sweepers-backend/README.md

 #### localhost:3001/api/heartbeat [GET]

-returns 200 status code and the following JSON `{ "message": "api up and running"}`
+- returns 200 status code and the following JSON `{ "message": "api up and running"}`

 #### localhost:3001/api/groceryitems [GET]

-returns 200 status code and all the grocery items from the data base along with the number of results
+- returns 200 status code and all the grocery items from the data base along with the number of results

 #### can add queries to url to filter results

-q=[string that searches through the names of grocery items] store=[must be walmart or marketstreet] -> will add more later minor_category=[must be chicken or groundBeef] -> will add more later
+- q=[string that searches through the names of grocery items] \n
+- store=[must be walmart or marketstreet] -> will add more later \n
+- minor_category=[must be chicken or groundBeef] -> will add more later \n

 ### example request